pkdoshinji/Golay/README.md

 <img src="example1.png" alt="example" width="850" height="400" />

 However, in a realistic scenario there is unlikely to be an absolute cap on errors per 24-bit segment.
-A better model would assume a fixed error rate, expressed as a probability, for each transmitted bit.
+A better model is "white noise," which assumes a fixed error rate, expressed as a probability, for each transmitted bit.
 In this situation there may be 24-bit Golay words that exceed the 3-error correction limit of the extended Golay code.
 The quality of correction will then depend on the error rate.
 The following example illustrates correction of text transmitted over a channel with a p=0.05 error rate:

 <img src="example2.png" alt="example" width="850" height="400" />